Blackburn: Geology and terrain

 To the west, the wooded Billinge Hill in Witton Country Park is 804 ft high, while Royal Blackburn Teaching Hospital is situated to the east of the town at a vantage point of 663 ft.
 These figures can be considered in the context of other hills and mountains in Lancashire, including Great Hill at 1250 ft, Winter Hill at 1496 ft, Pendle Hill at 1827 ft and Green Hill at 2060 ft.

 The River Blakewater, which gives its names to the town, flows down from the moors above Guide and then through the areas of Whitebirk, Little Harwood, Cob Wall and Brookhouse to the town centre.
 The river is culverted and runs underground in the town centre, under Ainsworth Street and between Blackburn Cathedral and the Boulevard.
-On the western side of the town centre the Blakewater continues through the Wensley Fold area before joining the River Darwen outside Witton Country Park; the Darwen flows into the River Ribble at Walton-le-Dale.
+On the western side of the town centre the Blakewater continues through the Wensley Fold area before joining the river Darwen outside Witton Country Park; the Darwen flows into the river Ribble at Walton-le-Dale.

 The geology of the Blackburn area yields numerous resources which underpinned its development as a centre of manufacturing during the Industrial Revolution.
-Mineable coal seams have been used since the mid-late 16th century.
+Mineable coal seams have been used since the mid-to-late 16th century.

 The Coal Measures in the area overlie the Millstone Grit which has been quarried in the past for millstones and, along with local limestone deposits, used as a construction material for roads and buildings.
 In addition, there were deposits of iron ore in the Furness and Ulverston districts.

 The Blackburn area was subjected to glaciation during the Pleistocene ice age, and the sandstone-and-shale bedrock is overlain in much of the area by glacial deposits called till (which is also called "boulder clay") of varying thickness up to several tens of feet.
 Glacial outwash (sand and gravel) also occur in small patches, including along Grimshaw Brook.

 Green belt

 Blackburn is within a green belt region that extends into the wider surrounding counties, and is in place to reduce urban sprawl, prevent the towns in the nearby Greater Manchester and Merseyside conurbations from further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas and imposing stricter conditions on permitted building.

 Sizeable areas of green belt exist within the borough, west and south of Blackburn surrounding Witton Country Park and Pleasington parish, with other parishes in the borough containing portions of green belt, Tockholes, Eccleshill, Yate and Pickup Bank parish, Livesy, Darwen, with North Turton largely covered.
-The green belt was first drawn up in 1982 under Lancashire County Council, and the size in the borough in 2017 amounted to some 5,260 ha.
+The green belt was first drawn up in 1982 under Lancashire County Council and the size in the borough in 2017 amounted to 5,260 ha.